fujitake/smart-building-quick-start-kit/vantiq/README.en.md

 To use this, import the full set of [smart-building-quick-start-kit](./smart-building-quick-start-kit) in Vantiq IDE.

-- Sources are inactive, please set your MQTT Brokers and then make them active.
+- Sources are inactive, please set your MQTT brokers and then make them active.

 - This application is designed performance-conscious, Types that are used for holding master data of each device are denormalized.
 Synchronization of master data is the responsibility of the master data administrator.